-Where the Company invests in derivatives the exposure to the underlying assets must not exceed the limits specified under the heading "Spread" below.
+Where the Company invests in derivatives, the exposure to the underlying assets must not exceed the limits specified under COLL 5.6.7R and 5.6.8R except as provided in COLL 5.6.12R(4).

-Where a transferable security or money market instrument embeds a derivative, this must be taken into account for the purposes of complying with these requirements.
+Where a transferable security or money-market instrument embeds a derivative, this must be taken into account for the purposes of calculating any limit in this paragraph 5.

-Where the Company invests in an index based derivative, provided the relevant index falls within the relevant requirements of COLL the underlying constituents of the index do not have to be taken into account for the purposes of restrictions spread, subject to the ACD taking account of COLL in relation to prudent spread of risk.
+Where the Company invests in an index-based derivative, provided the relevant index falls within COLL 5.6.23R the underlying constituents of the index do not have to be taken into account for the purposes of COLL 5.6.7R and 5.6.8R, subject to the ACD taking account of COLL 5.6.3R in relation to the prudent spread of risk.

-A transaction in an approved derivative must be effected on or under the rules of an eligible derivatives market or comply with the requirements for transactions in OTC derivatives described below.
+A transaction in an approved derivative must be effected on or under the rules of an eligible derivatives market.

-A transaction in a derivative must not cause the Company to diverge from its investment objectives as stated in the Company's Instrument of Incorporation and in the most recently published version of this Prospectus.
+A transaction in a derivative must not cause the Company to diverge from its investment objective as stated in the Company's Instrument of Incorporation and in the most recently published version of this Prospectus.

-A transaction in a derivative must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more, transferable securities, money market instruments, units in collective investment schemes, or derivatives.
+A transaction in a derivative must not be effected if the intended effect is to create the potential for an uncovered sale of one or more transferable securities, money-market instruments, units in collective investment schemes, or derivatives.

-Any forward transaction must be with an approved counterparty under COLL.
+Any forward transaction must be made with an Eligible Institution or an Approved Bank.

-No agreement by or on behalf of the Company to dispose of property or rights (except for a deposit) may be made:
+No agreement by or on behalf of the Company to dispose of property or rights (except for deposits) may be made unless:

-- (a) unless the obligation to make the disposal and any other similar obligations could immediately be honoured by the Company by delivery of property or the assignment of rights; and - (b) the property and rights at (a) are owned by the Company at the time of the agreement.
+- (a) the obligation to make the disposal and any other similar obligations could immediately be honoured by the Company by delivery of property or the assignment of rights; and - (b) the property and rights at (a) are owned by the Company at the time of the agreement.